rasi5050/Bioreactor_Dashboard/README.md

 # Bioreactor dashboard

 ## Introduction/Premise
-This is a hobby project to create a web-based dashboard(Python & Dash) to visualize real-time process data originating from a bioreactors(simulated via containarized Postgres DB).
+This is a hobby project to create a web-based dashboard(Python & Dash) to visualize real-time process data originating from a bioreactors(simulated via containerized Postgres DB).
 This project also leverages advanced concepts like Containerization(Docker & Docker compose) and packaging applications using Python entry points

 This project idea and skeleton is obtained from internet.